|

 Post by Roquefort Raider on Aug 23, 2024 18:22:39 GMT -5

 I'm deep into working on some new art and music projects right now, pretty much taking up all my days at this point.
 So just wanted to give a heads up, if you don't see me around for a bit, all is good, just crazy busy!
-Thanks for the heads up, supercat !
+Thanks for the heads up, @supercat !
 Now go and create new stuff!
 Gotta strike the iron while it's hot!

 |